alemorvan/documentation/docs/guides/custom-linux-kernel.md

 7. A dialog box will appear prompting you to save your new configuration.
 Make sure that Yes is selected and then press enter.

-8. After the kernel configuration utility exits, you will be thrown back to your shell-inside the kernel source tree.
+8. After the kernel configuration utility exits, you will be thrown back to your shell inside the kernel source tree.
 You are almost ready to build your kernel!

 9. We need to complete a few more customizations on our Rocky distro.
 Type: